-Sheila McMenamin: Over the past few months, it’s become especially clear just how important greenspace is to the health of New Yorkers, and simultaneously, how all New Yorkers don’t experience greenspace in the same way.
+Central Park Conservancy: It’s become abundantly clear just how important green space is to the health of New Yorkers, and simultaneously, how all New Yorkers don’t experience green space in the same way.
 Your book explores this tension through the context of our country’s history of slavery and Jim Crow laws that have affected the relationship of African-Americans to the outdoors.
 How did you become an “accidental environmentalist” as you studied these relationships to public spaces?

 Dr. Carolyn Finney: I was an actor for 11 years, so my heart is in the arts.
 I was acting back in the ’80s in New York and LA, and toward the end of that period, I started backpacking in other parts of the world.
 I would travel, then come back and save my money for a year or six months, then went to East Africa, and then I lived in Nepal for a year and a half in a small village.
 During all this time, I had so much exposure to the world, and I was particularly focused on issues related to women.
 I still wasn't thinking about the outdoors or the environment specifically, but a lot of what I was doing revolved around it.
 I was trekking and reading a lot of travel adventure books, and of all the people making these journeys, there was nothing about anybody who looked like me, and I had read everything that I could find.